RESEARCH STARTER

 Overview

 The LA Galaxy is a professional soccer team that plays in North America’s Major League Soccer (MLS).
-Based in Los Angeles, California, the Galaxy are one of ten founding members of MLS, which began play in 1996.
-LA is also the league’s most successful team, making nine finals appearances and winning five championships—both MLS records.
-As is befitting the name Galaxy, the team has been home to some of the soccer world’s biggest stars over the years.
+Based in Los Angeles, California, the Galaxy are one of ten founding members of the MLS, which began play in 1996.
+LA is also the league’s most successful team, making ten finals appearances and winning six championships, which are both MLS records.
+The team has been home to some of the soccer world’s biggest stars over the years.
 Undoubtedly, its brightest star was David Beckham, an English soccer legend whose fame extended far beyond the sports world.
 Beckham’s 2007 signing single-handedly raised the profile of the team and the entire league.
 In 2020, Beckham and five other LA players were named to a list of the twenty-five greatest MLS players in celebration of the league’s twenty-fifth anniversary.

 History